nikolayhg/notes/mindtools.md

 published: true
 ---

+# Clarity
+- who you want to become?
+- what you want?
+- assume 100% responsibility for your own level of clarity.

+Questions:
+* What do I __really__ want?
+* If I leave what I love, do I come back to it?
+* What if I had only had 6 months left to live?
+* What is __my best version__?
+  * Imagine the last day of your life.
+And you meet the best version of you, that you could have become.
+See and feel the difference between you and your best.
+Ask questions.

-# Questions
+# Plan

 * How can you achieve your 10 year plan in the next 6 months?
 * How can I achieve my goal 10x faster?
-* What if you only had 6 months left to live?
-* If you could automate everything, what wouldn't you automate?

-## Interpersonal

-* What important truth do very few people agree with you on? ([read](https://fs.blog/2015/11/the-single-best-interview-question-you-can-ask/))

 # Decision Making